m0nq/m0nq/README.md

 Have worked for companies like Industrial Logic, Ford Motors, and RefleXion Medical.

 - 😄 Pronouns: he/him/his
-- 🔭 I’m currently working on [Circles.world](https://circles.world/) using Next.js, and another project I'll link to when it's released.
+- 🔭 I’m currently working on [Cloud City](https://cloudcityfestival.com) using Next.js.
+Cloud City is a no-alcohol micro music festival.
+Would love for you to join us!
 - 🌱 I’m currently learning more about UI/UX processes to streamline and solve user centered problems.

 <!-- - 👯 I’m looking to collaborate on ...